Sony Removes Cyberpunk 2077 from the PlayStation Store

 Image via CD Projekt Red.

 Okay, a quick review.
 Cyberpunk 2077 goes through numerous delays despite an 8-year development window.
 Upon release, issues occur immediately for gamers.
 Epilepsy triggers make the game unplayable for some; until we get a patch.
 The game on PS4 and Xbox One are all but playable; until we get a patch.
-Refunds offered by CDPR are rejected by Microsoft and Sony as players who can’t play the game they purchased sit out of $64+ with no playable game.
+Cyberpunk refunds offered by CDPR are instead seeing refusals by Microsoft and Sony as players who can’t play the game they purchased sit out of $64+ with no playable game.
 But don’t worry, there’s going to be a patch.

 Now, facing numerous customer complaints and financial uncertainty surrounding any revenue made from the game until major fixes occur, Sony removes Cyberpunk 2077 from its PlayStation store.
 We went from Times Square ads to a game that you can’t even buy digitally anymore on the most popular console on the planet.
 This sort of thing could be a blip in an otherwise successful game’s history a year or two from now.
 If you’re like me though, then this casts serious doubts on the future of the game and its company.